-You can understand the selectivity also as the probability that a row will fulfill the condition.
+You can understand the selectivity also as the probability that a row will fulfill the condition

-• The optimizer can only use estimates for the selectivity.
-The actual selectivity is only known after the query is executed (and varies
+The optimizer can only use estimates for the selectivity.

-I he actual selectivity is only known after the query is executed (and varies if the QEP is executed multiple times).
+The actual selectivity is only known after the query is executed (and varies if the QEP is executed multiple times).